Laminate Flooring Cost

 Beading and Skirting Boards Cost

-Beading being the cheapest option costs around £3 to £7 per 2.4m strip.
+Beading is the cheapest option, costing around £3 to £7 per 2.4m strip.
 Skirting boards being substantially larger cost more at around £9 to £24 per 2.4m strip.

 A small 15m² room would take around 4 strips.
 This would mean that beading would cost between £12 and £28 and skirting board costs would be around £36 to £96, depending on the styles chosen.